Freeway 7 (Iran)

-Freeway 7 (also known as Persian Gulf Highway) is a freeway in central Iran.
+Freeway 7 (Persian: آزادراه ۷) (also known as Persian Gulf Highway-آزادراه خلیج فارس) is a freeway in central Iran.
 It starts from Jahad Square at the south end of Kazemi Expressway and Azadegan Expressway in Tehran.
-It then passes Behesht-e Zahra, Imam Khomeini Int'l, Qom, Kashan, Natanz, Shahinshahr, Najafabad and ends northeast of Zarrinshahr in a junction with Road 51 and Zobahan Freeway.
+It then passes Behesht-e Zahra, Imam Khomeini Int'l, Qom, Kashan, Natanz, Shahinshahr, Najafabad and currently ends at the northeast of Zarrinshahr in a junction with Road 51 and Zobahan Freeway.
 However, there has been construction after the junction and so far, 7 km has been completed.
-There are also plans to connect the freeway to Shiraz.
+In recent years, construction has been made in order to connect this freeway to Shiraz under the name Esfahan-Shiraz Freeway, which starts from Izadkhast and currently ends at the northwest of Shiraz in a junction with Road 67, and it is planned to end in Hosseini Al-Hashemi Expressway (in final phases).
+It was opened in Mehr 1402 (October 2023).
+The Freeway from Isfahan to Izadkhast is currently planned, but yet to start construction.
+There are also plans to connect the freeway to Bushehr.